popomore/social-share/README.md

 ## jQuery support

-if you use jQuery, it's easy to use.
+If you use jQuery, it's easy to use.

 ```
 $('selector').share({